geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

     :scale: 50%
     :name: MTlayeredEarth

-    1D general Earth Model Configuration
+    1D layered Earth Model

-An example of a 1D MagnetoTelluric modelisation, with a 2-layers Earth, is shown in the movie above, where we have:
+In the movie above, we show an example of plane wave electromagnetic fields propagating in a 2-layered earth with:

- - a layered Earth, each layer with its own physical properties :math:`\sigma, \varepsilon, \mu`
+ - a layered Earth, each layer with its own physical properties :math:`\sigma_j, \varepsilon_j, \mu_j`

- - a plane wave traveling along the axis Z coming from air, composed of an electric field :math:`\mathbf{E_x}` and a magnetic field :math:`\mathbf{H_y}`.
+ - a plane wave traveling along the axis :math:`\mathbf{\hat{z}}` coming from air, composed of an electric field :math:`\mathbf{E_x}` and a orthogonal magnetic field :math:`\mathbf{H_y}`.
 These are the fields we will be measuring with our geophysical instruments at the surface to obtain information from the underground

 We can see that several phenomenons are occuring.
 Just to mention few of them:

  - the incoming wave (down component) is reflected at the surface

- - once in the ground we observe a diffusive effect of the Earth on the wave that will regulate the depth of investigation and the resolution of the survey.
-The decay is more important in the second layer with a higher conductivity
+ - once in the ground we observe a diffusive effect of the Earth on the wave

+ - the depth of investigation is regulate by the damping effect on the amplitudes, which is characterized by the skin depth.
+We notice the decay is more important in the second layer with a higher conductivity

- - :math:`\mathbf{E_x}` and  :math:`\mathbf{H_y}` are continuous and phased compared to each other
+ - :math:`\mathbf{E_x}` and  :math:`\mathbf{H_y}` are continuous.
+There is a phase shift between the two.

 Governing Equations
 -------------------

-The governing equation for MagnetoTellurics problem can be obtained from :ref:`Maxwell's equations <maxwell1_fundamentals_index>`.
+The governing equation for Magnetotelluric problem can be obtained from :ref:`Maxwell's equations <maxwell1_fundamentals_index>`.
 We start with :ref:`Faraday's law<faraday>` and :ref:`Ampere's law<ampere_maxwell>`:

 .. math::